What is TAG Welding? These guys seriously know what they are talking about. Or do they?!

 Q. What is TAG welding?

 MAG is used when the gas contains oxygen or carbon dioxide because the gases are not truly inert.
-However, this distinction is not clear for TAG so we suggest you stay with convention and call the process TIG (or GTAW if you prefer the American term).
+However, this distinction is not clear for TAG, so we suggest you stay with convention and call the process TIG (or GTAW if you prefer the American term).

-A2.
 Yes indeed TAG is Tungsten Active Gas.
 But is not using gases with O2 & CO2 in.
 Its mixed gases which are active an not Inert.

 The most common Active Gases for TIG are Argon/Hydrogen or Argon/Helium.

-By ‘reducing’, we mean that during welding the hydrogen in the gas attracts and combines with the oxygen and therefore ‘reduces’ the oxygen in the atmosphere.
+By ‘reducing’, we mean that during welding the hydrogen in the gas attracts and combines with the oxygen.
+Therefore ‘reduces’ the oxygen in the atmosphere.

 Hydrogen is chemically very active and does reduce oxygen, and indeed oxides, but the main effect a welder will see is that it makes the arc ‘hotter’.
 That is, you get better penetration and metal flow.

 Thus it is technically correct to call argon/hydrogen ‘TAG’, but not argon/helium.
 It doesn’t seem to me that the differentiation between TIG and TAG is serving any useful purpose so I should like to see things stay simple and the process remain ‘good ol’ TIG’.

-A4.
 Sorry Dr Weld was not aware helium was inert.
 But them I am no chemist!

-And I agree lets forget TAGS and keep to TIG.
+And I agree let’s forget TAGS and keep to TIG.

-A6. thought the AG in MAG + TAG meant agitated not active.
+Thought the AG in MAG + TAG meant agitated not active.
 Adgitated meaning a mixture of gasses and not pure, eg Argon TIG, Argon+Helium TAG.
 Different process but the same with MIG.

-Active refers to the ‘BENEFICIAL’ effect the ‘Gas’ has on any given weld/material!
+Active refers to the beneficial effect the gas has on any given weld/material!

 Not whether the gas is ‘active’ or not!

-A8.
 Everybodys wrong it’s a simple spelling mistake T(I)G!

 Once again Ha!
 Ha! and so the saga continues.

-As welding equipment suppliers – we know all there is to know about welding machines BUT if you need some serious advice on How to Weld, we suggest you look at the forums out there.
+As welding equipment suppliers – we know all there is to know about welding machines.
+But, if you need some serious advice on how to weld, we suggest you look at the forums out there.
 UKwelder.com and mig-welding.co.uk are both informative, light and full of lots of advice (not all useful) on welding procedures and applications.